joshuavictorchen/autologic/readme.md

 It provides a rough framework that may be used to assign `Categories` (car classes) to `Heats`, and `Participants` to `Roles` (specialized work assignments).

-The current "algorithm" loads an `Event`, randomly assigns `Categories` to `Heats`, checks against acceptance criteria (can all `Roles` be filled within each `Heat`?), and keeps iterating until all criteria are met.
+The current "algorithm" loads an `Event`, randomly assigns `Categories` to `Heats`, checks against acceptance criteria (can all `Roles` be filled within each `Heat` / do all `Heats` contain a similar number of `Participants` / are Novices evenly distributed / etc.), and keeps iterating until all criteria are met.

 Better documentation to come... if there is interest.
 A smarter algorithm may be implemented later.
 Tests may be implemented later.